 Based on the analysis and strategic positioning of Deli Serdang in the SO (aggressive) quadrant, it is recommended that the local government institutionalize spatially designated livestock zones to consolidate production efficiency and protect agricultural land from urban encroachment.
 These zones should be supported through participatory mapping, public-private investment incentives, and integrated resource management.
 Furthermore, enhancing farmer capacity through targeted training in digital technologies, climate-resilient feeding systems, and reproductive efficiency is essential to modernize production systems.
 Establishing partnerships with local universities, agritech firms, and veterinary institutions will facilitate this knowledge transfer while embedding innovation in grassroots practices.

 Parallel to technological and spatial interventions, increasing access to finance and securing market linkages are critical.
 Expanding Kredit Usaha Rakyat (KUR) schemes tailored to livestock farmers, alongside cooperative-based funding mechanisms, can alleviate capital constraints and stimulate investment in genetics, infrastructure, and risk mitigation.
 Inclusive collaboration between producers and downstream industry actors — such as meat processors and abattoirs — should be promoted to ensure value chain integration, enhance traceability, and stabilize demand.
 To achieve long-term sustainability, livestock development must be embedded in regional food security frameworks through the provision of feed and vaccine reserves, improved veterinary services, and integration with environmental resilience planning.
-These combined actions will strengthen Deli Serdang’s role as a national model for sustainable, inclusive, and regionally embedded livestock development
+These combined actions will strengthen Deli Serdang’s role as a national model for sustainable, inclusive and regionally embedded livestock development.

 COMPETING INTERESTS DISCLAIMER: